swiftcurrent2018/openarc/README.md

 * Build

     First, copy make.header.sample to make.header and adjust the configuration there for your platform.
+(To target a Linux system with NVIDIA GPUs, choose LCUDA as TARGET_SYSTEM and adjust variables in the LCUDA section as necessary.)
-Next, there are several options for building OpenARC:
+	Next, there are several options
+    for building OpenARC:

     - For Apache Ant users